KRIISHSHARMA/connection/README.md

  - https - 443
  - DNS - 53
 -  **SSL**- Secure Socket Layer - IP Address + Port Number
+-  **overlay network**- An overlay network is a network that is built on top of another network and is supported by its infrastructure.
+An overlay network decouples network services from the underlying infrastructure by encapsulating one network packet inside of another packet.
+-  **underlay network** -the underlay network means all the physical infrastructure that enables frames and packets to be forwarded from o one point to another.
+In other words, we can understand the underlay networks as the “place” on which it is possible to connect and communicate with networking devices.
+-  **cni**- CNI stands for container network interface and it's a specification to configure network interfaces in Linux containers.
+And it is concerned mainly with adding, connecting and deleting disconnecting containers to networks.
+-  **funnel**-Flannel, a project developed by the CoreOS, is perhaps the most straightforward and popular CNI plugin available.
+It is one of the most mature examples of networking fabric for container orchestration systems, intended to allow for better inter-container and inter-host networking.
+Flannel is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes.
+-  **TUN && TAP**- In computer networking, TUN and TAP are kernel virtual network devices.
+Being network devices supported entirely in software, they differ from ordinary network devices which are backed by physical network adapters.
+  - ***TUN*** :carries ip packets
+  - ***TAP*** :carries ethernet frames
+- **veth**- The veth devices are virtual Ethernet devices.
+They can act as tunnels between network namespaces to create a bridge to a physical network device in another namespace, but can also be used as standalone network devices

 # STORAGE :
 - **PRIMARY**
   - **RAM**